 The tool you need in your toolbeltYou’re armed with focus: Message goals and talking points.
 You’re armed with information: who you’re speaking to and what appeals to them.
 You’re prepared to self edit: what will you have time to talk about and what has to wait for another interview.
 And you are armed with strategy for anything that comes your way: you’ve had a session in the war room on possible ways this interview can go.
 What’s left?
 Media Training can give you some tools to put in your utility belt specific to your own nuances.
 For the government cabinet member whose upper lip sweats profusely, we told Mr. Secretary it was vital a makeup artist addressed this before all on-camera interviews, non-negotiable, a gesture was determined by his team to signal to him off camera, and he was instructed on the best times to do a quick wipe with his hand if it was necessary on camera.
 For the executive who couldn’t remember three specific words utilized for a national marketing campaign and vital to wins in her interviews, we developed an acronym to more easily help her remember the order and words she had to say in her interviews.
 For the Senior Vice President who made a quirky agreement noise that came across condescending, we helped arm him with a replacement.
 And it was a tool we implored him to use all the time to break a habit that wasn’t serving him during news interviews.
 Consistently, our media training includes tools to help clients replace crutch words.
 By the time someone reaches out to us for media training they’re not likely using the word “Um.”
 But we can identify other crutch words.
 Absolutely, As I said, Well, and So are sneaky words that find their way into answers and we want to replace those with more valuable and impactful ones.
 These five areas are only a part of what your Media Training should cover.
 Juggling multiple messaging goals, integrating marketing messaging, and crisis response are other areas that should be incorporated into your Media Training plan.
 Media Training should really be an on-going practice with one big workshop followed by reviews of performance, fine tuning and implementation of the next levels of skills.
 Anyone can stand at home plate with a bat and hit a ball.
 You can be coached to hit that ball consistently.
 But with practice and repeated coaching, you’ll soon be able to hit that ball out of the park and to exactly where you pointed the bat when you approached the plate.

-Need to hire a videographer and don’t know what to look for.
-Let us teach you how.
+Need to hire a videographer and don’t know where to look for one?
+Let us help you!

-Seven topics from video basics to how to build your database.
+We’ve created seven topics from video basics to how to build your database.
 Visit our Eventbrite collection to learn about all we are offering.
 Take a few or take all seven, these 1.5-hour live sessions are packed with information to help you and your business.